-"Temporary Certificate" shall mean a certificate issued pursuant to subdivision (d) of section 7 of this local law.
+"Temporary Certificate of Occupancy" shall mean a certificate issued pursuant to subdivision (d) of section 7 of this chapter.

-"Uniform Code" shall mean the New York State Uniform Fire Prevention and Building Code, as currently in effect and as hereafter amended from time to time.
+"Uniform Code" shall mean the New York State Uniform Fire Prevention and Building Code, Subchapter A of Chapter XXXIII of Title 19 of the NYCRR, adopted pursuant to Article 18 of the Executive Law.